CCNet ESSAY, 25 September 2000

 * Uncertainty about the actual size of small, distant objects.

-Apparently the size of Pluto and Charon was determined during a
+Apparently the sizes of Pluto and Charon were determined during a

 fortunate alignment with the Earth that produced eclipses.